ACTL4001-T1-2022/github-showcase-page-stonks-consulting/index.md

 #### **Household Savings and Health Expenditure**
-- Expected to remain flat through the next 10 years
+- Expected to remain mostly flat through the next 10 years
+- As Rarita's economy matures, it will shift to from producing goods to services, thus expanding its financial sector.
+Due to Rarita's maturing financial sector, the household savings rate will grow slightly approaching 9% by 2030.
 - Impacts resulting from the implementation plan will be immaterial

 #### **Inflation**